 This is a great all purpose milk substitute.
 It behaves similarly to milk in culinary applications, so it sets nicely when making a custard or bread pudding.
 This is my standard go to “milk” for baking, and it works well in most recipes where milk is not supposed to be the dominant flavor.

 This is a great thing to have in the pantry.
 I use it both as an ingredient on its own (like in hot chocolate and in many of my ice cream recipes) but also when I need only a small amount of soymilk for a recipe and don’t want to open a whole carton of soymilk that might go bad before I use it up.
 I know that it is available in some grocery stores, but I rarely see it in the stores near me, so I buy it from Amazon.

 The only brand of vegan cream cheese I use is Toffuti.
 In my experience the others taste chalky and have a strange texture.
 This is a useful ingredient not only in making cream cheese frostings and cheesecakes but also buttercream frostings that don’t taste like pure margarine and sugar.
 Tofutti cream cheese is not as tangy as real cream cheese, so if using it in a recipe that calls for cream cheese a bit of lemon juice helps make the flavor brighter.

 Vegan Sour Cream

-The only brand of vegan sour creme I use is tofutti.
+The only brand of vegan sour cream I use is Tofutti.
 Like the cream cheese it is not as tangy as the real thing, so a bit of lemon juice brightens the flavor here as well.
 It can be baked and used in recipes such as coffee cakes with good results.

 White Chocolate Chips